Rank-3 root systems induce root systems of rank 4 via a new Clifford spinor construction: Conclusions

-I would like to thank my family and friends for their support and my collaborators Eckhard Hitzer, Anthony Lasenby, Joan Lasenby, Reidun Twarock, Mike Hobson and C\'eline B\oe hm for helpful discussions.
+\ack I would like to thank my family and friends for their support and David Hestenes, Eckhard Hitzer, Anthony Lasenby, Joan Lasenby, Reidun Twarock, Mike Hobson and C\'eline B\oe hm for helpful discussions.